Chandos Portrait of William Shakespeare

 The relatively dusky features of this portrait have caused some commentators to argue that this portrait has a “un-English” look and that the beard and eyes make the subject look more European.
 The reality is that sixteenth-century Englishmen came in a variety of complexions, reflecting the mixed ancestry of Anglo-Saxon, Irish, British, Viking, Norman, Roman, French, and many other ethnic sources.

 Born and raised in Stratford-upon-Avon, Shakespeare, at the age of 18, married Anne Hathaway, with whom he had three children.
 He began his career in London as an actor, writer, and part-owner of a playing company, he appears to have retired to Stratford, where he died.
-Few records of Shakespeare’s private life have survived allowing speculation about his appearance, his sexuality, his religious beliefs, and whether others wrote the works attributed to him.
+Few records of Shakespeare’s private life have survived.
+This lack of documentation has given rise to speculation about his appearance, his sexuality, his religious beliefs, and whether others wrote the works attributed to him.

 Did you know?

 - This painting was the first portrait to be acquired by the National Portrait Gallery when it was founded in 1856.

 - This painting is the only portrait of Shakespeare that has a good claim to have been painted during Shakespeare’s time.

 - This portrait convinced Sigmund Freud that Shakespeare was of French descent.